Schizophrenia

 The “Telefonseelsorgecrisis hotline offers support for acute problems and can advise you on where to find further help.
 Various other organizations also offer support and advice.

-The German Federal Chamber of Psychotherapists (Bundespsychotherapeutenkammer) has a database that you can use to find a therapist anywhere in Germany.
+The German Federal Chamber of Psychotherapists (Bundespsychotherapeutenkammer) has a database that you can use to find a therapist in Germany.
 The appointment-making service of the Association of Statutory Health Insurance Physicians (Kassenärztliche Vereinigung) can help you get an appointment with a specialist or psychotherapist.

 When people are ill or need medical advice, they usually go to see their family doctor first.
-You can read about how to find the right doctor in our topic "Health care in Germany" – and our list of questions can help you to prepare for your appointment.
+Information about health care in Germany can help you to navigate the German healthcare system and find a suitable doctor.
+You can use this list of questions to prepare for your appointment.

 Owen MJ, Sawa A, Mortensen PB.
 Schizophrenia.
 Lancet 2016; 388(10039): 86-97.